 Sorghum halepense (L.) Pers.

-Other common names: Egyptian millet, means grass, Egyptian grass, false guinea grass, millet grass, Morocco millet, Aleppo grass, grass sorghum, Cuba grass, St. Mary’s grass, evergreen millet, maiden cane, Arabian millet, false guinea, Syrian grass
+Other common names: Johnson grass, Egyptian millet, means grass, Egyptian grass, false guinea grass, millet grass, Morocco millet, Aleppo grass, grass sorghum, Cuba grass, St. Mary’s grass, evergreen millet, maiden cane, Arabian millet, false guinea, Syrian grass

 Family: Grass family, Poaceae